 Select the gear icon next to the participant’s name.
 We’re going to adjust the audio settings of the person causing the echo — the person with the setup that is lacking.

-From the settings, select Echo cancel from the menu, to eliminate the echo at the expense of overall sound quality.
+From the settings, select No headphones from the menu, to eliminate the echo at the expense of overall sound quality.

-If you temporarily enable Echo cancel on your own microphone, for testing, remember that it does impact audio quality.
-So you’ll want to switch it off later!
+If you temporarily enable No headphones on your own microphone, for testing, remember that it is a Repair feature and it does impact audio quality.
+So you’ll want to use it only if you really need it, and switch it off later!

 This is a summary of the common causes of overwhelming echo in a session or recording.
 If you’re still experiencing echo, it might be different, but closely related to the ones above.